BithinR/NETWORKWALKS-Bithin-B083-WK2-PM1-2-3-4-5-FOOTPRINTING---NETWORK-SCANNING/FOOTPRINTING WITH theHarvester/PM4-Report.md

 - `-l 1000` — limit results to 1000
 - `-b baidu` — use Baidu as the data source

-> 📸 **Screenshot:** `screenshots/task1-theharvester-baidu-run.png`
->
-> *(Insert screenshot of the terminal showing theHarvester running with the Baidu source and the output results — emails found and hosts found sections)*

 **Results from Baidu:**